Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Although a standard Windows sound card can not handle DC or very low-frequency inputs, you can add an external circuit that converts them into AC signals it can easily handle.
 This doesn't require any modification to your existing sound card... you just connect your DC signals to the circuit, and plug the circuit outputs into the normal Line In jack on the card.

 The drawback of this approach is that it limits the upper frequency range to a few kHz at best... typically only a few hundred hertz.
 This is not likely to be an issue for most slow-changing measurements like temperature or pressure.
-(If you really need high frequency response as well as response down to DC, you will need to modify a sound card.)

 The basic concept here is that a DC input signal is switched on and off ("chopped") by a square wave modulator that runs at a frequency the sound card can easily pass, such as 1 kHz.
 The result is a 1 kHz square wave whose amplitude is the same as the DC input level, and can be measured with the sound card.
 The exact frequency of the square wave is unimportant, only its amplitude.